To transfer the Database from one computer to another, Attach and Detach approach is the easiest and quickest solution.

 From the below screenshot, you can see that the SQL server have the AdventureWorks2017

 EXEC sp_detach_db N'Database Name', 'true';

-Let me use the above syntax to detach AdventureWorks 2017 database.
+Let me use the above syntax to delete AdventureWorks 2017.

 EXEC sp_detach_db N'AdventureWorks2017', 'true';

-Now you can see the Adventure Works 2017 database removed from our Server
+Now you can see the Adventure Works 2017 removed from our Server

 Clicking the option will open the following window to detach a database in SQL Server.